 - King Abdullah has recently announced the creation of a Star Trek theme park to be built in his country, which he will be funding.

 - Abdullah follows his father Hussein in this regard.
-Hussein heavily encouraged Hollywood films to shoot in Jordan, including Lawrence of Arabia and Mohammed: Messenger of God, providing considerable logistical support and military extras.
+Hussein heavily encouraged Hollywood films to shoot in Jordan, including Lawrence of Arabia and Mohammad Messenger Of God, providing considerable logistical support and military extras.
 He actually met his second wife (Abdullah's mother) while she worked on the Lawrence film crew.

 - Her Majesty Queen Elizabeth II is reportedly a big fan of Doctor Who.
 She's also a Wrench Wench (or at least she was during World War II).

 - Michael Grade was the only BBC controller to have never been knighted.
 Grade is also the man most people consider to be responsible of the cancellation of the classic series.
 Take from that what you will.